Agnes de Mille: Career

-De Mille’s first actually recognized significant work was Rodeo (1942), whose score was by Aaron Copland, and which she staged for the Ballet Russe de Monte Carlo.
+De Mille's first recognized significant work was Rodeo (1942), whose score was by Aaron Copland, and which she staged for the Ballet Russe de Monte Carlo.
 Although de Mille continued to choreograph nearly up to the time of her death—her final ballet, The Other, was completed in 1992—most of her later works have dropped out of the ballet repertoire.
 Besides Rodeo, two other de Mille ballets are performed regularly, Three Virgins and a Devil (1934) adapted from a tale by Giovanni Boccaccio, and Fall River Legend (1948) based on the life of Lizzie Borden.

-While she lived in New York and was working for the previously mentioned Ballet Theatre in 1941, de Mille choreographed Drums Sound in Hackensack for the Jooss Ballet (originally located in Germany), which had just moved to New York in 1939.
-This was an important step in the company’s history being that it was the first performance not choreographed by Kurt Jooss himself.
-Although there are no film recordings of the performance, de Mille’s choreography notes and personal reflections of the dancers shed light on the characteristics of the performance.
-The piece was placed in a historical context with an American theme and fit the traditional mold for de Mille’s pieces featuring a female perspective.
-Being one of the first pieces de Mille choreographed for a group of dancers rather than simply one or two people, the performance was significant in her career as a choreographer.
+While she lived in New York and was working for Ballet Theatre in 1941, de Mille choreographed Drums Sound in Hackensack for the Jooss Ballet (originally located in Germany), which had just moved to New York in 1939.
+This was an important step in the company's history as it was the first performance not choreographed by Kurt Jooss himself.
+Although there are no film recordings of the performance, de Mille's choreography notes and personal reflections of the dancers shed light on the characteristics of the performance.
+The piece was placed in a historical context with an American theme and fit the traditional mold for de Mille's pieces featuring a female perspective.
+As one of the first pieces de Mille choreographed for a group of dancers rather than simply one or two people, the performance was significant in her career as a choreographer.

-Later on, after her success with Rodeo, de Mille was hired to choreograph the musical Oklahoma!
+After her success with Rodeo de Mille was hired to choreograph the musical Oklahoma!
 (1943).
 The dream ballet, in which dancers Marc Platt, Katherine Sergava, and George Church doubled for the leading actors, successfully integrated dance into the musical's plot.
 Instead of functioning as an interlude or divertissement, the ballet provided key insights into the heroine's emotional troubles.
-This performance is just one example of how de Mille brought new ideas to the performing arts industry.
-Through her production of Oklahoma!, she integrated dance into musical theater as a way of enhancing the original musical.
-This production is widely known for this innovative idea and is credited for starting de Mille’s fame as a choreographer, both for Broadway and in the dance industry.
-De Mille went on to choreograph over a dozen other musicals, most notably Bloomer Girl (1944), which presented her feelings of loneliness as a woman who saw her husband leave to serve for the army, Carousel (1945), Allegro (1947, Director as well as choreographer), Brigadoon (1947, for which she was co-recipient of the inaugural Tony Award for Best Choreography), Gentlemen Prefer Blondes (1949), Paint Your Wagon (1951), The Girl in Pink Tights (1954), Goldilocks (1957), and 110 in the Shade (1963).
-These many dance performances within the musical theater industry produced by Agnes de Mille enriched Broadway musicals in the way that they provided perspective on the events of the time period, including World War II.
+This performance exemplifies how de Mille brought new ideas to the performing arts, integrating dance to enhance the musical.
+This production is widely known for this innovative idea and is credited for starting de Mille's fame as a choreographer, both for Broadway and in the dance industry.
+De Mille went on to choreograph over a dozen other musicals, most notably Bloomer Girl (1944), which presented her feelings of loneliness as a woman who saw her husband leave to serve for the army, Carousel (1945), Allegro (1947, director as well as choreographer), Brigadoon (1947, for which she was co-recipient of the inaugural Tony Award for Best Choreography), Gentlemen Prefer Blondes (1949), Paint Your Wagon (1951), The Girl in Pink Tights (1954), Goldilocks (1957), and 110 in the Shade (1963).
+These many dance performances within musical theater enriched Broadway musicals by how they provided perspective on the events of the time.